Tom J Quick, MB MA(Cantab) FRCS(Tr&Orth) MD(res) FHEA

 University College Hospital, London (Royal Free Campus) MBBS

 Royal College of Surgeon of Edinburgh, MRCS(Ed)

 Paediatric orthopaedic Fellow, Westmead children’s hospital (2011-2012)

-Post graduate fellow, PNI unit RNOH (2010 and 2013)
+Post-graduate fellow, PNI unit RNOH (2010 and 2013)

 Tom has one of the largest obstetric palsy practices in the United Kingdom providing huge experience in this very focused field.
 He sees over 150 new patients with OBPP per year and has inherited the long term follow up of over 2500 patients whom he sees regularly.

 As part of providing a national referral service for Adult and paediatric brachial plexus and peripheral nerve injury Tom has a large experience of traumatic supra- and infra-clavicular plexal injury repair and reconstruction.
 Microsurgical graft and transfer and secondary reconstruction cases are managed through a rapid access clinic with structured follow up and rehabilitation programmes to support these patients.
 Treatment of co-contraction is another area of clinical expertise in both adults and children where Tom has a focused interest.
-Tom also maintains his Hand surgery interest through regular clinic with a plastic surgical colleague for non arthritic hand conditions.

 Starting in 2013 and having now been instructed in over 30 cases with three proceeding to court appearances.
 One of the these was a criminal case in London where Tom further benefited from the exposure to a jury trial.
 All three court appearances the side calling Mr Quick were successful.